Tips To Improve Your Meetings

 As a manager, I had the challenge of changing the perception your employees have about regular meetings from something dreaded to something they were happy to ‘be a part of’.

 Sound familiar at all?
-The great news is, dry, boring meetings is an issue that can be changed.
-If meetings have long been an issue and you’re in charge of those meetings, it might mean first changing how you think about meetings.
+The great news is, dry, boring meetings are an issue which is easy to change.
+If meetings have long been an issue and you’re in charge of them, it might mean first changing how you think about meetings in general.